ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_sap_hana_template_vmware/guide.en-gb.md

     | hanashared | MIN(1 x RAM; 1 TB)                                    |
     | hanabackup | hanadata + hanalog                                    |

-9. If you want to use the automation of the SAP HANA installation, tick the installation enable box and fill the information in the `SAP HANA installation`{.action}` category.
+9. If you want to use the automation of the SAP HANA installation, tick the installation enable box and fill in the information in the `SAP HANA installation`{.action} category.

     > [!primary]
     >